testinggospels/camouflage/docs/available-monitoring.md

 ![Camouflage-MonitoringDashboard](Camouflage-MonitoringDashboard.png)

+!!!note

+    If you are running more than one worker, above UI would not provide you aggregated metrics.
+Data displayed will be worker specific data and at this point, we don't have a control on which worker's data will be displayed.
+Every time UI refreshes, the displayed data might belong to any of the running workers.

-If you'd like to store this data in Prometheus and then use Grafana to generate your own visualizations, Camouflage also provides you with a prometheus scraping endpoint available at `/monitoring/metrics` which contains information about your host and your mocks.
-You can install a Prometheus DB and configure it to scrape from `/monitoring/metrics` endpoint, and use that data to create charts for monitoring your application.
+To provide the aggregated metrics, Camouflage runs a separate monitoring server, which runs by default on port 5555.
+The URL `http://localhost:5555/metrics` acts as a scraping endpoint for your Prometheus server.
+Store this data in Prometheus and then use Grafana to generate your own visualizations.
+You can install a Prometheus DB and configure it to scrape from `/metrics` endpoint, and use that data to create charts for monitoring your application.

 Sample Prometheus yml